sanjirhabib/benchmark/README.md

 #### What does it measure?

 - Memory manager performance
-- string operation
+- String operation
-- hashmap speed.
+- Hashmap speed.

 These three things in one go.
 Critical in web application development.

 #### Process
-This basically is 4 line code.
+This basically is 4 line task.
 - Create a hashmap.
 - Add 500,000 items 10 times over.
 - Measure speed and memory consumption.